Merry Christmas to all of you, our dear friends!

 We prepared enough food with different food stuffs to give our children a good meal.
 We had beef, chicken, goat meat, cabbages and green beans with Matoke (African dish), rice and potatoes.
 Each child was also given a soda (coke).

 Children were very excited!
 Children who came for their first time said that this was their first time to have a soda!
 One girl said that, "my mother has been promising to buy for us rice but no matter how much we have waited, i had never tasted rice until now" The boys from House of Hope children home said that they almost failed to walk back because they were so full.
-One boy said, "i wish every day was Christmas!"

 Thank you dear friends for putting a smile on the faces of these precious children.
 We are so grateful for your support that made my dream come true!
 Thank you for being a blessing to these children.